FarronF/limerick-council-meetings/meetings/2019/03/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th February 2019.md

 Operations and Maintenance Services agreed to take Members queries and observations

-for National Roads back to Transport Infrastructure Ireland.--- 4
+for National Roads back to Transport Infrastructure Ireland.
+---
+4

 **6.**